 Description : Autonomy through Cyberjustice Technologies (ACT)

-The purpose of the ACT partnership is to benefit justice stakeholders by leveraging artificial intelligence (AI) to prevent and resolve conflicts.
-This project has assembled a multidisciplinary and international team of 45 researchers and 42 partners representing a number of different stakeholders including the world’s leading research centres on the implementation and use of technologies in the field of justice (cyberjustice), litigants and legal professionals (justice stakeholders), as well as main users and purveyors of AI for justice in Canada.
+The ACT partnership aims to leverage artificial intelligence (AI) to the service of justice stakeholders to improve conflict prevention and resolution.
+This project brings together a multidisciplinary and international team of 52 researchers and 44 partners representing a number of stakeholders including the world’s leading research centres dedicated to the implementation and use of technologies in the field of justice (cyberjustice), litigants and legal professionals (justice stakeholders), as well as main users and developers of AI for justice in Canada.

-ACT’s research activities will take advantage of both the software infrastructure at the Cyberjustice Laboratory (CJLab) and its partners’ expertise in AI and data harvesting, as well as the considerable experience acquired through the Towards Cyberjustice project (MCRI 2011-2018).
+ACT’s research activities will benefit from both the software infrastructure of the Cyberjustice Laboratory (CJLab) and its partners’ expertise in AI and data harvesting, as well as the considerable experience acquired through the Towards Cyberjustice project (MCRI 2011-2018).

-Our researchers and partners have noted, in the last two years, a stark proliferation of legaltechs offering justice stakeholders technological tools leveraging AI and big data to prevent and resolve conflicts.
-Notable examples include conversational agents, predictive algorithms for anticipating the outcomes of trials, smart contracts and online dispute resolution.
-The tools are designed to enhance stakeholders’ autonomy; in other words, to increase their ability to understand the law and put it to work.
-Such empowerment of stakeholders through cyberjustice promises to transform conflict prevention and resolution as we know it today, while also disrupting the organization of the legal professions.
+Our researchers and partners have noted, in the last two years, a stark proliferation of legaltechs offering justice stakeholders technological tools leveraging AI and big data to for conflict resolution and prevention.
+Notable examples include conversational agents, predictive algorithms for anticipating the outcome of lawsuits, smart contracts and online dispute resolution.
+These innovations are designed to enhance the stakeholders’ autonomy; in other words, to increase their ability to understand the law and enforce it.
+This empowerment of stakeholders through cyberjustice promises to transform conflict prevention and resolution as we know it today, while also disrupting the organization of the legal professions.

-Both subjected to, and interested by, this phenomenon, justice professionals raise questions about the contours of AI and its various effects on the delicate balances reigning in the legal world.
-Our partners are seeking to identify the effects of deploying AI and to thereby draw lessons to develop technology that is better adapted to justice.
-To this end, the task has been divided into three working groups.
+Interested and challenged by this phenomenon, justice practitioners question the contours of AI and its various effects on the delicate equilibrium prevailing in the judicial community.
+Our partners seek to identify the impacts of the deployment of AI and to draw lessons to develop technologies that are better suited to justice.
+To this end, three working groups have been formed.

-Operating in complementarity, these three groups will coordinate the activities of 16 distinct research subprojects.
-Based on the ongoing participation of its partners, the ACT Project will span six years and four stages: a) an inventory of situations where AI is used in justice; b) evaluation of the impact of those situations with respect to enhancing the autonomy of justice stakeholders; c) development of best practices for protecting parties’ interests; and d) elaboration of a governance framework to guarantee fair use of AI for justice.
+Operating in a complementarity approach, these three groups will coordinate the activities of 16 distinct research subprojects.
+Based on the ongoing participation of its partners, the ACT Project will proceed over a six years period in four stages: a) an inventory of implementation cases of AI used to serve justice; b) evaluation of their impact with respect to the enhancement of the autonomy of justice stakeholders; c) development of best practices for the safeguard of parties’ interests; and d) development of a governance framework capable of guaranteing the fair use of AI for justice.

-Armed with a pragmatic approach, the ACT Project will participate in developing a framework for legal governance of AI for justice.
-This major project will also foster the next generation of multidisciplinary researchers in law and computer science by contributing to the specialized training of approximately 25 students annually.
+With a pragmatic approach, the ACT Project will participate in developing a legal governance framework for AI in the field of justice.
+This major project will also foster the education of the next generation of multidisciplinary researchers in law and computer science by contributing to the annual training of approximately 25 students.

-In terms of secondary benefits, the research sub-projects will experiment with and implement innovative technology for justice, and will also provide new opportunities for the private sector.
+In terms of secondary benefits, the research sub-projects will experiment with and implement innovative technologies for justice and will also provide new opportunities for the private sector.